litebird/litebird_sim/docs/source/imo.rst

 There are cases when you want to query some information from the IMO, but you do not want it to be tracked.
-(For instance, you are just navigating through the tree of entities.)
+(For instance, you are just navigating through the tree of entities but are not going to *use* the quantities you are querying.)
 In this case, you can pass ``track=False`` to the :meth:`.Imo.query` method: the object you have queried will not be included in the final report produced by the :class:`.Simulation` object.